tier4/AutowareArchitectureProposal.proj/design/Planning/LaneDriving/Behavior/LaneChangePlanner.md

 * drivable area should be the shape of current lane and lane change target lanes when BPP is operating lane change

 ### About Path Points
-* LaneChanePlanner should publish reference path that leads to goal pose
+* LaneChangePlanner should publish reference path that leads to goal pose
 * Path should start from n [m] behind vehicle position
 * Path should have length of at least 100[m] unless path surpasses goal
 * All points in Path should be placed within drivable area